The Akron Legal News

 To: John Doe, address unknown.

-Whereas, a complaint, duly verified according to law, has been filed in this Court, by Summit County Children Services located at 264 S. Arlington Street, Akron, OH 44306 states that certain child(ren) to wit: Se'vyn Saddler born December 17, 2024
+Whereas, a complaint, duly verified according to law, has been filed in this Court, by Summit County Children Services located at 264 S. Arlington Street, Akron, OH 44306 states that certain child(ren) to wit: Jineer Dantzler born February 17, 2026

 You are hereby notified that: